Wole Oguntokun: Television

 Oguntokun independently produced and wrote the TV sit-coms, Crossworld Blues on DBN TV (1999) and Living Free on MBI television (2002).

 He also produced the television show on current affairs The Cutting Edge, which ran on MBI in 2002.

 He was a producer and Head Writer on Season II of the Pan-African talk-show Moments with Mo and produced briefly on Season IV.

 Documentary

 Oguntokun wrote and produced a documentary on inner-city violence on young females, The Sounds Of Silence, which was commissioned by the Ajegunle Community Project (ACP) (2009).

 In March 2007 he commenced "The Girl Whisperer", a weekly column on gender relations in the Sunday Guardian.
 The column ran for seven years.
-He is a member of the Governing Council of the Committee for Relevant Art (CORA), a leading Arts and Culture Advocacy Group in Nigeria and a director on the board of Theaturtle, a Canadian Theatre company.
+He was a member of the Governing Council of the Committee for Relevant Art (CORA), a leading Arts and Culture Advocacy Group in Nigeria and a director on the board of Theaturtle, a Canadian Theatre company.

+Death

+Oguntokun died on 26 March 2024, at the age of 56.